Statute Law (Repeals) Act 1975

-The Statute Law (Repeals) Act 1975 (c 10) is an Act of the Parliament of the United Kingdom.
+The Statute Law (Repeals) Act 1975 (c.
+10) is an act of the Parliament of the United Kingdom.

-This Act was partly in force in Great Britain at the end of 2010.
+This act was partly in force in Great Britain at the end of 2010.

 It implemented recommendations contained in the sixth report on statute law revision, by the Law Commission and the Scottish Law Commission.

 Section 1

-Sections 1(1) and (3) were repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+Sections 1(1) and (3) of the act were repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.

 Section 2

-Section 2(2) was repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+Section 2(2) of the act was repealed by Group 1 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.

 Schedule

-The Schedule was repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+The schedule to the act was repealed by Group 1 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.